 5. Stop using the approval of others as the measure of your self-worth

 Maybe you feel obliged to demonstrate your value to others, and in doing so, become very critical of yourself.
 If you abandon measures of happiness and success created by other people, you might just find that your true idea of happiness is much different than what you’ve been chasing.

 If you’re headed in the opposite direction of self-acceptance, it’s likely that your own voice in your head has been quieted by the din of all the ways in which you feel you’re falling short.
 Get to know yourself by listening to your own voice again.

 Count the ways in which you feel fortunate.
 You might come to see that the real you feels good about how things are in your life.
 If you commit to thinking positively about yourself and your situation, it’s easier to accept your weaknesses and flaws as elements of a pretty great whole—you.

-Counseling Services Available to Give You the Tools for Greater Self-Acceptance
+Counseling Services Available to Give You the Tools for Greater Self-Acceptance & Self Compassion

-Read more about Counseling Services for Self-Acceptance.
+Read more about Counseling Services for Self-Compassion.
 If you’re ready to take the next step toward self-acceptance, counseling can help.
 Our therapists in Houston, Tx can help you.
 To get started now give us a call to schedule an appointment at 832-559-2622 or schedule an appointment online.